 Dr Mehrnoosh Sadrzadeh

-Previously, I worked on algebraic and categorical models of multi-agent information flow, resulting in a sound and complete algebraic semantics and a cut-free sequent calculus with adjoint modalities for a positive and an intuitionistic fragment of dynamic epistemic logic.
-I applied these logics to reason about epistemic scenarios such as learning by communication and navigation.
+Previously, I worked on algebraic and coalgebraic models of multi-agent information flow, where I developed a sound and complete algebraic semantics and a cut-free sequent calculus with adjoint modalities for a positive and an intuitionistic fragment of dynamic epistemic logic, with applications to reasoning about learning via communication and navigation.

 Topics of Interest